FyroxEngine/Fyrox-tutorials/README.md

-# rg3d-tutorials
+# Fyrox-tutorials
-Source code of tutorials for rg3d game engine
+Source code of tutorials for Fyrox game engine